Leono: Consejo Mundial de Lucha Libre (2004–present)

 On March 30, 2007 Leono made his first appearance on one of CMLL's major annual shows, teaming with El Sagrado and Volador Jr. for the 2007 Homenaje a Dos Leyendas ("Homage to Two Legends") show.
 The trio lost to Black Warrior, Misterioso, Jr. and Tarzan Boy two falls to one.
 He also competed in the 2007 Leyenda de Plata ("Legend of the Silver") tournament, at the time CMLL's most prestigious annual tournament.
 He was the first person eliminated from the torneo cibernetico round of the tournament.
 2007 was one of Leono's most active and successful, including several Luchas de Apuestas, or "bet match" wins against opponents such as Mogur, Toro Bill, Loco Max and Mr. Mexico, each time forcing them to have their hair shaved off per the Luchas de Apuestas stipulation and lucha libre traditions.
 In June 2008 Leono teamed up with Tony Rivera up to compete in a tournament for the CMLL Arena Coliseo Tag Team Championship.
 In the first round the team lost to Pandilla Guerrera ("Gang of Warriors"; Hooligan and Arkangel de la Muerte) to be eliminated from the tournament.
 In late 2009 CMLL vacated the Mexican National Trios Championship when Black Warrior, who was 1/3 of the championship team left CMLL.
 As a result, they held an eight-team elimination tournament to crown new champions.
 Leono teamed up with Delta and Valiente for the tournament.
 In their first match as a trio the team defeated Diamante, Pegasso and Rey Cometa, but lost to Poder Mexica (Sangre Azteca, Dragón Rojo, Jr. and Misterioso, Jr.) in the second round.
 Leono also formed a temporary tag team with Fabian El Gitano, competing in a tournament for a match against the CMLL Arena Coliseo Tag Team Champions Stuka, Jr. and Fuego.
-The due defeated the brother team of Tiger Kid and Puma King in the first round, but lost to the Los Cancerberos del Infierno team of Cancerbero and Raziel in the semi-finals of the tournament.
+The duo defeated the brother team of Tiger Kid and Puma King in the first round, but lost to the Los Cancerberos del Infierno team of Cancerbero and Raziel in the semi-finals of the tournament.
 During the opening match of the September 28, 2012 Super Viernes Leono teamed up with Metalico to face the team of Zayco and Taurus.
 This was one of Metalico's first matches back after being unable to compete for a couple of months due to a broken leg.
 In the final fall Metalico landed awkwardly from a leaping move off the top rope and ended up hurting his leg.
 Leono had to wrestle the rest of the match by himself as Metalico was taken to the hospital on a stretcher.
 Despite the two on one disadvantage Leono captured the third fall and the victory for his team.
 On January 1, 2013, Leono and Tigre Blanco lost their hair to Bobby Zavala and Disturbio in a tag team Lucha de Apuestas.
 In April, 2013 Leono was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
 The Gran Alternativa pairs a rookie with an experienced wrestler for a tag team tournament.
 In the case of Leono the Novato aspects were ignored in favor of low position on the roster.
 Leono was teamed up with veteran wrestler Blue Panther competed in Block B that took place on the April 19, 2013 Super Viernes show.
 The team lost in the first round to Bobby Zavala and Rey Escorpión and was eliminated from the tournament.